Skip to main content

 RoleMain responsibility in this workflow

-Technical leadOwns criteria, technical round readiness, and final technical position
+Technical leadOwns criteria, weightings, round readiness, and the final technical position

-Procurement managerCoordinates timetable, clarification cycle, and award evidence
+Procurement managerCoordinates the timetable, the PTC cycle, and award evidence

-Owner reviewerReviews technical ranking, residual risk, and scoring rationale
+Owner reviewerReviews rankings, score movement, and scoring rationale

 What you need